lanl/CLAMR/README.md

 clamr_gpucheck: Calls the GPU and CPU versions of each call and checks the results against each other

+clamr_mpicheck: Calls the CPU and MPI/CPU versions of each call and checks the results against each other

 clamr_checkall: Calls the GPU, CPU, MPI and GPU/MPI versions of each call and checks the results against each other.

 More executables are planned

 Currently the executables run only on NVIDIA GPUs.
-Fixing the kernels to run on ATI GPUs is of great interest
+Fixing the kernels to run on ATI GPUs and MIC is of great interest

 The numerical algorithm still does not handle "dry" conditions properly and will crash